LucasBuildsStuff/orbital-camera-rig/README.md

 # orbital-camera-rig
-Web App to control a Stepper Motor with ESP32, built with C++, JS, HTML, CSS
+Web App to control a Stepper Motor with ESP32, built with C++, JS, HTML, CSS.
+Built for LucasBuildsStuff project on YouTube: [3D Printed Orbital Camera Rig](https://youtu.be/sik1LdNkgDY)

 ## Warning: Bugs
 This software is still in a very prototype stage.
 There are lots of things I learnt while building it and my skills are far from **"ThePrimeagen"**.